-Dercum’s Disease Treatment in West Long Branch
+Dercum’s Disease Treatment in New Jersey

 Dercum’s Disease is a rare condition characterized by painful lipomas, or benign fatty tumors, primarily located on the abdomen and legs.
 According to the National Organization for Rare Disorders, it occurs in more women than men.
 The cause of Dercum’s Disease is unknown, but research indicates that it may be an autoimmune disorder or a problem associated with metabolizing fat in the endocrine system.

-The Four Primary Symptoms of Dercum’s Disease:
+The Four Primary Symptoms of Dercum’s Disease

 Multiple painful fatty masses